THE TIKKUN PATH™ MANIFESTO

 Over the next decades, I trained and practiced across worlds that almost never meet:

-integrative and functional medicine
+Integrative and functional medicine

 Osteopathy, where I learned to “listen for the health,” not just hunt pathology